Ball balance

 Pioneering spirit from student days strengthens control engineering lab

-Ball Balance Challenge: Award for Excellence
+Ball Scale Challenge: Award for Outstanding Performance

 THANK YOU!